nikovett/charging-planner/README.md

 ---

+## Dashboard

+A GitHub Pages dashboard is included at `index.html`.
+It fetches the latest plan JSONs from `data/` and `config.yaml` directly from the repository — no token or backend needed.

+Features:
+- One flip card per profile — front shows the plan, back shows profile configuration and weekly schedule
+- Price histogram with all available slots, charging windows highlighted in green, min/max price labelled
+- Stats row: scheduled hours, avg price, market avg, vs market percentage
+- Charging period derived from UTC window times (e.g. "charges Mon 23 → Tue 24 Mar")
+- Weekly schedule grid per profile showing configured windows for each day

+To enable: go to **Settings → Pages**, select **Deploy from a branch**, choose `main` and `/ (root)`.
+The site will be live at `https://<username>.github.io/<repo>/`.

+---

 ## Push notifications (ntfy)

 After delivery completes, `delivery/deliver.py` sends a single push notification containing the plan summary and delivery status for each charger.
 The notification is sent to the configured ntfy topic.